p4-team/ctf/2018-07-28-code-blue-quals/web_mage/README.md

 );
 ```

-This is a good query because we control pretty easily both arguments that get passed to the function.
+This is a good query because we can pretty easily control both arguments that get passed to the insert.

-If we know set our user id to `ABC:notesDEF`, the final query will look like:
+If we now set our user id to `ABC:notesDEF`, the final query will look like:

 ```sql
 INSERT INTO account (user_id, debit, credit, notes) VALUES ('ABC'ABC:notesDEF remitted'DEF', 0, ${amount}, 'ABC:notesDEF remitted')